radar/guides/patterns.md

     gem "extlib", ">= 1.0.8"
     require "extlib"

-It's reasonable for appliations that consume gems to use this (but they could also use a tool like [Bundler](http://gembundler.com)).
-Gems themselves **should not** do this, they should instead use dependencies in the gemspec so RubyGems can handle loading the dependency instead of the user.
+It's reasonable for applications that consume gems to use this (though they could also use a tool like [Bundler](http://gembundler.com)).
+Gems themselves **should not** do this.
+They should instead use dependencies in the gemspec so RubyGems can handle loading the dependency instead of the user.

 ### Pessimistic version constraint

-If your gem properly follows [SemVer](http://semver.org) with its versioning scheme, then other Ruby developers can take advantage of this when choosing a version constaint to lock down your gem in their app.
+If your gem properly follows [semantic versioning](http://semver.org) with its versioning scheme, then other Ruby developers can take advantage of this when choosing a version constaint to lock down your gem in their app.

-Let's say the following releases exist:
+Let's say the following releases of a gem exist:

 * **Version 2.1.0** — Baseline
 * **Version 2.2.0** — Introduced some new (backward compatible) features.